Task: Connect Your Atari Computer to an LED Screen

 The third one I tried was the Tendak that converts both composite and S-video to HDMI.
 This one comes in a larger metal case and runs about $30.
 I was particularly excited to try this one since the S-video is such better quality that composite.
 However, my video signal out showed up only in black and white.
 I tried all sorts of different cables and several different monitors and TVs.
 No dice.
 There are a number of negative reviews online that report the same thing.
 It appears to be a common defect.
 I have been unwilling to risk another $30 for one of these or another one that converts S-video.
 Maybe down the road when I get up the nerve to splurge on a more expensive professional video processor.

-I recommend you purchase the Neoteck to convert composite to HDMI.
-It worked well for me and the price is right at about $20.
+For an inexpensive solution, I recommend you purchase the Neoteck to convert composite to HDMI.
+It worked well for me and the price is right at about $15 to $20.